 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
 This legislation addressed patient data privacy.
 Typically, HIPPA Authorizations are included in a Living Will or Medical Power of Attorney, allowing the Surrogate or Medical Agent access to private medical data.

 Experienced, With Reasonable Prices, We Make Estate Planning and Living Wills Easier.

-If you have any questions about Living Wills or any other estate planning topics, please contact us to schedule a free consultation.
+If you have any questions about Living Wills and Medical POA in Vancouver or any other estate planning topics, please contact us to schedule a free consultation.
 At Vancouver Wills and Trusts we focus on estate law.
 With years of experience we will explain complex estate planning techniques clearly and concisely.
 We make it easy for you to understand estate planning so you can make the best decisions for yourself and your family.